dgamboa/writing-stage/wallet-tutorial-text.md

 ## Step 1: Up and Running

 ### Prerequisites
 There are no formal blockchain or Web3 prerequisites for this tutorial, but ideally you have some experience with [TypeScript](https://www.typescriptlang.org/) and [React](https://reactjs.org/).
+You should also know what [Solana](https://solana.com/) is at a very high level (i.e. a public blockchain protocol capable of running smart contracts with significant scalability advantages), even if that means nothing more than having read a blog post or listened to a podcast about it.

-Feel free to give it a shot even if you don't since you'll likely get a lot out of it anyway.
-Just be extra patient because it may be more difficult to navigate how the app works while you build the interactions with Solana.
+Feel free to give it a shot even if you don't meet the above prerequisites since you'll likely get a lot out of it anyway.
+Just be extra patient because it may be more difficult to navigate the pre-built app and the Solana functionality we'll be developing.

 ### System Dependencies
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/getting-started/install) installed.